 Many women are fans of stripes, and a striped cardigan is always a good idea.
 This open-front style from Talbots has a dropped shoulder and I love the natural color combo – Ivory/Sand Castle.

 Cardigans have come a long way and have become more stylish over the years.
-This long cascade front open cardigan from Macy’s looks great on all body types.
+This open-front cardigan from Macy’s looks great on all body types.

 Zip-up cardigans are perfect if you have mobility issues in your hands, like arthritis for example.
 Buttons may have become difficult to manage and zippers make life easier.
 This cardigan has a small cable knit design that I love, and it comes in several colors.